Salt Houses: Plot

 In the increasingly globalized world, Atef worries deeply about the influence of the West on his children, though the couple still sends the three children to international schools for a better education.
 The family is uprooted yet again at the start of the Gulf War (1990) and is dispersed with Alia and Atef moving to Amman, Jordan and then Beirut, Lebanon, Riham living in Amman with her husband, Latif, and Souad and Karam attending university in Paris, France and Boston, United States, respectively.

 Due to her close relationship with her grandmother, Salma, Riham is deeply religious.
-Her and her generous doctor husband, Latif, remain in Amman and care for poor patients and refugees in their shed.
+She and her generous doctor husband, Latif, remain in Amman and care for poor patients and refugees in their shed.
 Though Riham wants to support this, she is traumatized by the cries of the injured at all hours and ends up somewhat resenting their generosity.

 Even more rebellious than her mother, Souad has a whirlwind marriage to Elie and has two children, Manar and Zain, who grow up completely Americanized in the United States.
 Karam marries Budur and they raise one child, Linah, who is best friends with Zain.
 Though they are so dispersed, the family attempts to convene for summers with Alia and Atef in Beirut, and Riham and Latif eventually relocate there.

 Zain, Manar, and Linah face racism against Arabs in the United States following 9/11, and, during their summers in Beirut, face racism against Palestinians.
 When visiting Beirut, the children witness war and violence as well.

 The story ends with Souad, following her divorce from Elie, moving her family to Lebanon and Zain and Linah finding Atef's old letters to Mustafa.
 The grandchildren of Alia and Atef try to discover their family's history as Manar attempts to feel a connection to her Palestinian heritage by traveling to Jaffa.
 Alia is diagnosed with Alzheimer's disease and, as she deteriorates, longs for a feeling of belonging and home.